 2. Encourage guests to take photos.

+If you want to embrace social media at weddings, you must encourage guests to do it!
 Guests won’t want to share photos on Instagram, Facebook, or Twitter unless you give them the go-ahead.
 Make it clear with signs or a chalkboard at your reception.

 3. Have Guests Upload Their Photos

 Make it easy for guests to share their photos!
 Invite your guests or closest friends to use an invite-only photo-sharing website (like Google Photos) that assigns an email address for guests to send photos to.
 You get to manage who can view the photos — even approve photos before they go live.